benjaminhpham/Shelfie-Bookshelf-App/README.md

 Frontend: React, Tailwind CSS/Vanilla CSS

-Backend: Express - Node.js, PostgreSQL, Passport.js, Railway, OpenAI API with LangChain.
+Backend: Express - Node.js, PostgreSQL, Passport.js, Railway, OpenAI API with LangChain

 ## Features

-1. Book Search Query
+### 1. Book Search Query

 Users can search for books by title, with future plans to integrate more advanced search algorithms.

 [gif goes here]

-2. Account Bookmarking and Recommendation System
+### 2. Account Bookmarking and Recommendation System

 Users can save their favorite books, log in and out of their accounts, and benefit from machine learning-based book recommendations trained on their reading history.
 A relational database PostgreSQL and user authentication system support these features.

 [gif goes here]

-3. LLM Chatbot for Book Consulting
+### 3. LLM Chatbot for Book Consulting

 A language model chatbot offers users personalized book consulting and recommendations, based on their preferences and reading habits.

 [gif goes here]

 ## Installation Instructions

+[instructions go here]